Tony-gh123/linear-regression-lse-gd/readme.md

 <img src="figures/data_check.png" alt="data_quality" width="60%">

-_**Figure 1.** Exploratory Data Analysis of Math and Science Scores
+_**Figure 1.** Exploratory Data Analysis of math and science scores
-Left: Scatter plot of Math vs. Science scores (n=200) showing a moderate positive linear relationship (Pearson r = 0.631).
+Left: Scatter plot of math vs. science scores (n=200) showing a moderate positive linear relationship (Pearson r = 0.631).
 Right: Overlaid histogram of score distributions.
-Both variables are roughly normally distributed, with Math slightly more peaked (mean=52.6, σ=9.3) and Science slightly flatter (mean=51.9, σ=9.9).
+Both variables are roughly normally distributed, with math slightly more peaked (mean=52.6, σ=9.3) and science slightly flatter (mean=51.9, σ=9.9).
 No missing values or extreme outliers detected._

 ### **Model Prediction**

-Prediction: **A student who scores 40 in Math, is predicted to score a 43 in Science.**
+Prediction: **A student who scores 40 in math, is predicted to score a 43 in science.**

 $$f(x) = 0.66x + 16.75$$

-The model has an average prediction error of ±7.8 Science points.
+The model has an average prediction error of ±7.8 science points.

 **Our LinearRegression Model Results** \
 w (slope)     = 0.666551 \